-103. There is no compulsion for a firm offering such brokerage services to apply to be 'endorsed' by the DMO, but potential applicants and GEMM users of their services should note that non-endorsed firms will not be eligible as a channel for submitting mandatory price quotes (if applicable), nor will they receive advance warning of market sensitive announcements from the DMO.
+103. There is no compulsion for a firm offering such brokerage services to apply to be 'endorsed' by the DMO, but potential applicants and GEMM users of their services should note that non-endorsed firms will not receive advance warning of market sensitive announcements from the DMO.
 For the DMO to endorse such an applicant, the broker firm must demonstrate their ability to deliver suitable services and a long-term commitment to the gilt market.
-The DMO, however, has no role in the compliance monitoring of the activities of any IDB firm in the gilt market - these remain the responsibility of the firm itself and its regulators.
+The DMO, however, has no role in the compliance monitoring of the activities of any IDB firm in the gilt market - these remain the responsibility of the firm itself and its regulator.

-3.4 Intermediary Agencies
+3.3 Intermediary Agencies

-104. Firms or platforms that operate as intermediary brokers in the gilt market, but whose counterparty list is wider than just the GEMM community, are treated as Agency Brokers (or Broker Dealers) by the DMO.
-These firms may be registered as, or operate as, Wholesale Dealer Brokers, where their client base consists of banks who are active 'traders' in government bonds, corporate bonds or derivatives, or they may broke directly between traders and endinvestors.
-In all cases, GEMMs have no obligation to quote prices to such firms, although they may, of course, choose to do so.
-The DMO has no interaction with such firms, although their activities may, of course, be subject to the rules of a Recognised Investment Exchange.
-For example, an Agency Broker member of the London Stock Exchange must (under Rule 3063) reveal to a GEMM whenever it requests a price on behalf of another GEMM, although the counterparty's identity may be withheld.
+104. There may be other firms or platforms that operate as intermediary brokers in the gilt market, but whose counterparty list is wider than just the GEMM community.
+For reporting purposes, these are treated as Agency Brokers (or Broker Dealers) by the DMO.
+These firms may be registered as, or operate as, Wholesale Dealer Brokers under the rules and auspices of a Recognised Investment Exchange, where their client base consists of banks who are active 'traders' in government bonds, corporate bonds or derivatives, or they may broke directly between traders and end-investors.
+In all cases, GEMMs have no obligation to quote prices to such firms, although they may choose to do so.
+The DMO has no interaction with such firms.

-3.5 Settlement
+3.4 Settlement